Learn more about our programs.

 - Respond in the field to reports of Hawaiian monk seals, sea turtles and seabirds.

-- Make a general assessment of the animal’s condition, identify the individual animal (for monk seals) and obtain photographs.
+- Make a general assessment of the animal’s condition, identify the individual animal (for monk seals), obtain photographs and identify potential animal health concerns.

 - When appropriate, establish perimeters around monk seals to decrease interactions.

-- Ability to conduct outdoor activity during hot, rainy or windy conditions.
+- Ability to conduct outdoor response and rescue activity during hot, rainy or windy conditions.
+Able and willing to work on your feet in these conditions for 6 hours.

 - Ability to maintain a calm demeanor in potentially stressful conditions.